 PLRL, a wholly owned direct subsidiary of PLRH, is an international reinsurance company registered in the United Kingdom and regulated and authorized by the Prudential Regulatory Authority and the Financial Conduct Authority.
 Until January 1, 2022, PLRL wrote life reinsurance business in Europe, Asia, and Canada and provided retrocession services to PLRA.
-From January 1, 2022, PLRL only wrote new business in South Korea and Canada.
-On January 1 2023, the Canada and South Korea business were transferred to RIBM from PLRL.
-Having transferred all the business out of PLRL, PLRL has approved and commenced the process of cancelling all of its regulatory permissions in the UK legal entity and its branches.
-It is expected that PLRL will be fully deauthorized and then subsequently wound up in the first half of 2024.
-PLRH is expected to be wound up in the first half of 2024 alongside PLRL.
+From January 1, 2022 PLRL only writes business in South Korea and Canada.
+This business was transferred to RIBM on January 1, 2023, and from that date, PLRL no longer writes life reinsurance business.